Baked Halibut Fillets with Tomatoes, Onions & Olives

 • 1 large onion peeled, cored and sliced thinly

-• 28 ounces organic chopped tomatoes
+• 28 ounces organic canned chopped tomatoes or 10-12 plum tomatoes

 • 6 7 ounce halibut fillets skinned